geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

 ])
 ```

-<h3>Step 3: Prepare estimator and configure the training loop</h3>
+### Step 3: Prepare `Estimator` and configure the training loop

-<b>Estimator</b> is the API that wrap up the Pipeline, Network and other training metadata together.
-Estimator basically has four arguments network, pipeline, epochs and traces.
-Network and Pipeline objects are passed here as an argument.
-Traces are similar to the callbacks of Keras.
-The trace object will be called on specific timing during the training.
+`Estimator` is the API that wraps the `Pipeline`, `Network` and other training metadata together. `Estimator` also contains `Traces`, which are similar to the callbacks of Keras.

-In the training loop, we want to measure the validation loss and save the model that has the minimum loss.
-BestModelSaver and Accuracy in the Trace class provide this convenient feature of storing the model.
+In the training loop, we want to measure the validation loss and save the model that has the minimum loss. `BestModelSaver` is a convenient `Trace` to achieve this.
+Let's also measure accuracy over time using another `Trace`:

 ```python